venkat7369/Dev-Tinder/src/progress.md

 Installed postman app and make a workspace and then collection then test the APIs Learned how CURD operations (GET, POST, DELETE, PUT, FETCH etc...) operations works on server and test then in postman

+Advance routing Concepts:
+How get("/a*bc") works or ("/a?bc") works etc how (/.*fly$/) works etc how : works in routes how to read req.params in routes